Community Music Classes

 For students ages 9 & up

 There are several levels to this class, and students are grouped according to experience.
 We will work on basic technique, reading notation, improvisation, and performance for drum set.
 The class will work on individual pieces as well as ensemble works.
+Students are required to bring a pair of drumsticks to every class.
 No experience is necessary but you do need access to a drum set for practice during the week.
 Join us for a fun group learning experience.

 Beginning/Intermediate Course for Non-Classical Guitar